12/14/2024

 • An e-commerce store that sold custom wristbands to frats & sororities.
 We made $1k in our first weekend.
 This taught me how to sell things online, find manufacturers on Alibaba, drop ship products, and cold email.

 • Game Shows: I always wanted to go on a gameshow.
 So I said, why not?
 Being young gave me the license to do irrationally dumb things.
-Me and my buddy Dan got casted onto Wheel of Fortune.
+Me and my buddy Dan got cast onto Wheel of Fortune.
 Dan almost won a trip to Italy.

 • Video editing for real estate.
 I pitched real estate agents a service that would turn their photos into an animated video for each property.
 We charged them $500 for, basically, a cheesy slideshow of pics with music - $500 for like 15 minutes of editing.
 Agents were hard to sell to.
 But we learned video editing, more cold email practice, and that I should do things where my earning power ($$) is not tied to my time (like tutoring).